Moukrea/gamepassplus/README.md

 - [Better xCloud](https://github.com/redphx/better-xcloud) auto-update
 - UI tweaks so browsing feels more "console-like"

-## TODO

-### Interface

-- Controller/Remote friendlyness:
-  - [ ] Cookies pop-up
-  - [ ] Login page
-  - [ ] Game details media (Trailers and Screenshots) section
-- Bugfixes/Workarounds:
-  - [ ] [Hide video "posters"](https://stackoverflow.com/questions/18271991/html5-video-remove-overlay-play-icon) (Default video icon showing up for a second when a video/streaming is started)
-  - [ ] Automatically press the "Press to start streaming" button that shows up when a game is started (only happening within the app, this never shows up on browser)

 ## Known issues

 ### Some "web browsery" stuff still appear

 Yes, the app is based on the web version of [Games Pass](https://www.xbox.com/play), so web "browsery" stuff is to be expected.
-See the [TODO](#todo) section for what's planned regarding to these isssues
+We're working on it, but please feel free to repport any issues you may encounter!

 ## Installation

 ### Android / Android TV

+> [!NOTE]
-> Note: The `.apk` files are signed, but they're not (and won't ever) be available on the Google PlayStore.
+> The `.apk` file is not (and won't ever) be available on the Google Play.
 There's nothing shady in this app, but I doubt Microsoft would be happy to have a better app than their own on official distribution channels, plus I don't think its worth the hassle.
-F-Droid is envisageable though, depending on demand
+F-Droid is envisageable though, depending on demand.

 #### Obtainium (automatic updates, recommended)

-[Obtainium](https://github.com/ImranR98/Obtainium) is an app allowing you to get apps updates directly from sources.
+[Obtainium](https://github.com/ImranR98/Obtainium) is an app allowing you to get app updates directly from sources.

 To add Game Pass Plus to Obtainium, simply start Obtainium, hit the `+` icon, add `https://github.com/Moukrea/gamepassplus` to the source URL field and hit the `Add` button.
 You'll then only have to install it through the application list within Obtainium.

 #### APK download (manual update)

+> [!IMPORTANT]
 > There won't be app update if you're using the manual installation

->
-Download the latest appropriate `.apk` file from the releases page for you device architecture (from here and nowhere else!).
+Download the latest appropriate `.apk` file from the releases page (from here and nowhere else!).
 You can download it from the device itself or find your own way to send it there.

 Install the `.apk` file like you would install any side loaded application.